briandeng030216/resume/README.md

 - **Shuffling System Design:** Implemented a robust shuffling system using algorithms to simulate realistic card shuffling.
 Ensured randomness and fairness in card distribution, adhering to standard blackjack rules and enhancing the game's credibility.
 - **Winning System Design:** Designed and integrated a winning system to determine game outcomes based on standard blackjack rules.
 Created logic to evaluate player and dealer hands, handle bets, and calculate winnings or losses accurately.

+## Soccer Games Analysis and Prediction(07/2022 - 09/2022)(Python)
+- **Feature Engineering:** Created new variables such as offensive efficiency and defensive stability to provide deeper insights into team performance.
+Developed algorithms for feature selection and sorting to rank teams based on these newly engineered variables.
+Conducted data normalization and standardization to ensure the consistency and accuracy of the variables across different datasets.
+- **Comparative Analysis:** Conducted detailed comparative analysis and hypothesis testing of playing styles across different leagues.
+Identified key differences, such as the preference for cross plays in the Premier League versus possession play in La Liga.
+Analyzed historical match data to uncover trends and patterns unique to each league.
+- **Data Visulization:** Employed Matplotlib and Seaborn to create comprehensive visualizations of key metrics across teams and leagues.
+Created visual comparisons of team performance metrics to highlight strengths and weaknesses.
+- **Predictive Modeling:** Applied linear regression, decision trees, and machine learning techniques to build predictive models for game outcomes.
+Utilized model predictions to assist in strategic planning for team development and match preparations.

 <!---
 briandeng030216/briandeng030216 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.